 Level of Security

-If you have ever been shopping in the pet store, you will notice there are normally 3 different sizes of cat boxes.
+If you have ever been shopping at the pet store, you will notice there are normally 3 different sizes of cat boxes.
 This has nothing to do with the number of cats, but more or less the weight of an individual cat.
 The smallest size available is for cats under 5 pounds.
 So if you don’t have a kitten, it is best to just skip the small ones.
 The medium ones are for cats who are 8 to 12 pounds.
-The large are for 13 to 18 pounds.
-Some pet store will carry the XL litter boxes as well which are used for cats who are 19+ pounds.
+The large is for 13 to 18 pounds.
+Some pet stores will carry the XL litter boxes as well which are used for cats who are 19+ pounds.
 Typically, if you have a larger breed of cat-like a Norwegian Forest or a Maine Coon, you will want this size.
 When choosing a box, base it off the largest cat in the home if you have multiple cats.

 Number of Cats